-PERFORMANCE PANDEMONIUM: Designing and modifying the ETFE skylight system for the Calgary Zoo's Panda Passage Exhibit he former Eurasian Gateway & Elephant Crossing at the Calgary Zoo has been reused and re-adapted multiple times since 1963 to house animals including elephants, giraffes and the more recent rhinos and komodo dragons.
-In 2015, the Calgary Zoo announced that the giant pandas are being transferred from Toronto in 2018 to be housed in the former Eurasian Gateway building at the Calgary Zoo.
-The well-being of the pandas was predicated on creating a habitat in which the animals would thrive.
-The Calgary Zoo, along with the support of the project design team, decided to install two new ethylene tetrafluoroethylene (ETFE) skylights above the panda exhibit.
-ETFE is a highly transparent material over a wide spectrum of natural light providing better conditions for the pandas.
+Performance Pandemonium: Designing & Modifying the ETFE Skylight System for the Calgary Zoo's Panda Passage Exhibit he former Eurasian Gateway & Elephant Crossing at the Calgary Zoo has been re-used and re-adapted multiple times since 1963 to house animals, including elephants, giraffes, and the more recent rhinos and Komodo dragons.
+In 2015, the Calgary Zoo announced the Giant Pandas would be transferred from Toronto in 2018 and would be housed in the former Eurasian Gateway building at the Calgary Zoo.

-By Jelena Bojanic, BSc, P. Eng, Project Engineer, Read Jones Christoffersen Ltd.
+By Jelena Bojanic, B.Sc., EIT, Project Engineer, Read Jones Christoffersen Ltd.